top of page

 Why the White Glacier Arctic 10+ Is the Superior Choice in the 2026 Era

-The Arctic 10+ immersion suit is engineered to exceed Polar Code expectations, delivering true multi-day thermal protection with a high CLO value (4.87) through passive three-layer insulation (convection, reflection, contained air)—no batteries or chemicals required.
+The Arctic 10+ immersion suit is engineered to exceed Polar Code expectations.
+It delivers true multi-day thermal protection with a high CLO value (4.87) through passive three-layer insulation (convection, reflection, contained air)—no batteries or chemicals required.

-Proven performance in rigorous tests (e.g., Trondheim, Norway): subjects stayed warm for 6+ hours in near-freezing water with no cold sensation, with modeling supporting far longer survival aligned with the 5-day rescue expectation.
+• Proven performance in rigorous tests (e.g., Trondheim, Norway): subjects stayed warm for 6+ hours in near-freezing water with no cold sensation.
+Modeling supports far longer survival aligned with the 5-day rescue expectation.

-Seamless integration with life rafts, EPIRBs, and other systems—ideal for fishing crews, yacht expeditions, or small cargo ops where space and logistics are limited.
+• Seamless integration with life rafts, EPIRBs, and other systems—ideal for fishing crews, yacht expeditions, or small cargo operations where space and logistics are limited.

 See the Arctic 10+ in action during extreme cold-water testing: